-Gail Serruya, MD, Founder and Medical Director of Voyage Healing, is a board certified psychiatrist with over 15 years of experience in multiple therapeutic modalities including psychodynamic therapy, CBT (cognitive behavioral therapy), hypnosis, and IFS (internal family systems).
+Gail Serruya, MD, Founder and Medical Director of Voyage Healing, is a board-certified psychiatrist with over 15 years of experience in multiple therapeutic modalities, including psychodynamic therapy, CBT (cognitive behavioral therapy), hypnosis, and IFS (internal family systems).
 In addition to being empathic and collaborative, Dr. Serruya listens closely to her patients, as they are the true experts on their experience.
-Dr. Serruya is fascinated and inspired by the human capacity to grow towards health and healing under the right conditions.
+Dr. Serruya is fascinated and inspired by the human capacity to grow toward health and healing under the right conditions.

-Dr. Serruya has taken multiple courses on Ketamine, Ketamine-Assisted Psychotherapy (KAP), and Psychedelic medicine through leading training institutes including PRATI (Psychedelic Research and Training Institute), Healing Realms, Polaris, ASKP3 (American Society of Ketamine Physicians, Psychotherapists & Practitioners), Fluence, the Ketamine Training Center, and SoundMind of Philadelphia.
-In addition, she currently serves on the ASKP3 Therapist Advisory Panel Committee, and is excited to continue her training at the Center for Psychedelic Therapies and Research through the California Institute of Integral Studies in 2022/2023.
+Dr. Serruya has taken multiple courses on ketamine, ketamine-assisted psychotherapy (KAP), and psychedelic medicine through leading institutes like PRATI (Psychedelic Research and Training Institute), Healing Realms, Polaris, ASKP3 (American Society of Ketamine Physicians, Psychotherapists & Practitioners), Fluence, the Ketamine Training Center, and SoundMind of Philadelphia.
+In addition, she currently serves on the ASKP3 Therapist Advisory Panel Committee and is excited to continue her training at the Center for Psychedelic Therapies and Research through the California Institute of Integral Studies in 2022/2023.

-Courtney Gable, counselor at Voyage Healing, holds a Master’s Degree in clinical-counseling psychology and is NCC certified (pre-licensed).
+Courtney Gable, a counselor at Voyage Healing, holds a Master’s Degree in clinical-counseling psychology and is NCC-certified (pre-licensed).
 Her therapeutic approach blends mindfulness, person-centered, and ACT (Acceptance and Commitment Therapy).
-In addition, she is a Certified Yoga Therapist, a registered Experienced Yoga teacher with The Yoga Alliance (E-RYT), a Yoga Alliance Continuing Education Provider (YACEP), and is trained in Mindfulness Based Stress Reduction (MBSR).
+In addition, she is a certified yoga therapist, a registered experienced yoga teacher with The Yoga Alliance (E-RYT), a Yoga Alliance Continuing Education Provider (YACEP), and is trained in mindfulness-based stress reduction (MBSR).
 Upon request, Courtney is happy to integrate postural yoga and/or breathwork into the therapeutic process.

-Before delving into her clinical career, Courtney was a teacher, program creator and presenter, an award winning business leader and consultant for private individuals, non-profit organizations, and businesses.
+Before delving into her clinical career, Courtney was a teacher, program creator, presenter, award-winning business leader, and consultant for private individuals, non-profit organizations, and businesses.

-Eliot Klein, MA, MT-BC is a music therapist and counselor, with a focus on aesthetic experiences as gateways for healing and growth to occur.
+Eliot Klein, MA, MT-BC, is a music therapist and counselor, focusing on aesthetic experiences as gateways for healing and growth.
 His trauma-informed approach emphasizes supported expression and the inner creative life as sources of strength and connection.
-He received a dual master’s degree in Music Therapy and Counseling from Drexel University in 2019, and was granted the Dean’s Clinical Service Award for work with underserved members of the community, pointing to the cultural humility and empathy central to his therapeutic work.
+He received a dual master’s degree in Music Therapy and Counseling from Drexel University in 2019 and was granted the Dean’s Clinical Service Award for work with underserved members of the community, pointing to the cultural humility and empathy central to his therapeutic work.

-While at Drexel, he developed a strong interest in the overlaps between psychedelic therapies and music therapy, as powerful treatments for encouraging peak experiences and for processing emotions, memories, thought patterns and trauma.
-Music is an important part of the psychedelic experience, and Eliot is able to work fluently with this element, in addition to traditional psychotherapeutic exchanges.
+While at Drexel, he developed a strong interest in the overlaps between psychedelic therapies and music therapy as powerful treatments for encouraging peak experiences and processing emotions, memories, thought patterns, and trauma.
+Music is an important part of the psychedelic experience, and Eliot can work fluently with this element in addition to traditional psychotherapeutic exchanges.

 Since 2019, Eliot has worked primarily with individuals in crisis, facilitating groups and individual sessions at the Horsham Clinic.
-He has received training in psychedelic therapy from SoundMind Center and Voyage Healing, and is currently receiving supervision towards becoming a Licensed Professional Counselor (LPC).
+He has received training in psychedelic therapy from SoundMind Center and Voyage Healing and is currently receiving supervision toward becoming a Licensed Professional Counselor (LPC).